 The duration of this placement is 36 working days (252 hours).
 It commences with a two week block period in the mid-year recess and continues on two days per week to week 12 of Session 2, inclusive.
-In the latter stages of Session 1, 8 hours of class time are specially scheduled to orient students to their first placement.

 63.381 Social Work Practice - Second Placement